jefersonsv/CouchDB.Client/README.md

 This client access the Apache CouchDB (relax) for platform .NET Standard 2.0 Builded under the API 2.1.0 this driver works together with RestSharp Simple Http Client and Json.NET popular high-performance JSON framework for .NET.

-# Aditional feature futher more API

-* Force update (get the last revision and update document)
-* Force delete (get the last revision and delete document)

 # Getting started

 Connecto to localhost server